Logo

 How does Einstein AI help in sales?

-It ranks leads, suggests next steps, and helps reps focus on high-potential deals.
+It ranks leads, suggests next steps, and helps representatives focus on high-potential deals.